giantswarm/linkerd-control-plane-app/README.md

 ## Requirements

-- you should install only one release of this chart per kubernetes cluster
+- you can install only one release of this chart per kubernetes cluster

 ## Installation